Cohen, et al. v. Subaru of America, Inc., et al.

 Class Members who provide Supporting Documentation and who made repair or replacement of a Fuel Pump on a Covered Vehicle may be reimbursed for: (i) rental vehicles; (ii) towing; and (iii) any unreimbursed repairs or part replacements.
 Out-of-pocket expenses that are the result of damage, collision, and/or misuse/abuse will not be eligible for reimbursement.
 Vehicles where the title, prior to the date of the qualifying Fuel Pump repair, was transferred to a salvage yard, junkyard, wreckage facility, or similar entity, inoperable vehicles, and vehicles with titles marked flood-damaged are not eligible for this benefit.

 To be eligible for reimbursement, you must submit a timely Claim Form with Supporting Documentation and declaration(s), and the expenses must have been incurred prior to the expiration of the time to appeal from the Final Judgement approving the Settlement.
-The deadline to submit Claim Forms with Supporting Documentation and declaration(s) is ninety (90) days after the Court issues the Final Order and Final Judgment, which will occur, if approved, after the Fairness Hearing.
+The deadline to submit Claim Forms with Supporting Documentation and declaration(s) is ninety (90) days after the Court issues the Final Order and Final Judgment, which is March 10, 2025.

 The Settlement Administrator will determine whether Claims are complete and timely.
 If your Claim is deficient, the Settlement Administrator will mail you a letter requesting that you complete and/or correct the deficiencies and resubmit the Claim within sixty (60) days.
 If you fail to provide the requested documentation or information, your Claim will be denied.